 I do not like the course content / it does not cover what I thought it would / I am struggling academically

-You can also speak to our Health & Wellbeing team to discuss study tips and learning styles as well as learning stress management techniques to help you study and perform better in exams.
+Contact the Student Wellbeing team to discuss study tips, and learning styles, as well as, learning stress management techniques to help you study, and perform better in exams.

 - I cannot afford to stay in university / I am in serious financial hardship

 My disability or medical condition is impacting my ability to study

-If not, meet with our AccessAbility team to find out what support may be available to you.
+If not, meet with our AccessAbility team to find out what additional support may be available to you.

 If your condition has temporarily deteriorated, you could review options to take a leave of absence or transfer onto a distance-learning course so that you may still complete your studies.

-Whatever the issue that is affecting your studies, contact Student Support to discuss it confidentially with one of our team.
+Whatever the issue that is affecting your studies, contact Student Wellbeing to discuss it confidentially with one of our team.

 I have just found out that I am pregnant and unable to complete my compulsory placement year

 There is support available, should you find yourself in a position that you cannot complete mandatory portions of your course, such as deferring for a year of taking a formal leave of absence.

 If you make a final decision to leave university, the deregistration policy gives step by step guidance on how to complete this process and can be found on the portal.